What Is Amazon Forecast?

 Creating and Importing Datasets

 Two operations exist within the Amazon Forecast tool, CreateDataset and DescribeDataset.
-When creating your datasets, you specify which type of data you would like to forecast.
+When creating your datasets, you specify which type of data you would like to forecast and any additional variables you want to include.

-The target time-series dataset is required, and includes the time series and target field for which you want to generate a forecast.
+The target time-series dataset is required to perform time series forecasting, and includes the time series and target field for which you want to generate a forecast.
 For example, you may want to create a dataset to record weekly sales of a specific product, daily inventory levels, or monthly website visits.

 Two other datasets are optional, but still useful.
 The first optional dataset is the related time-series dataset, which does not include a target field but uses the time series.
 It must include item_id and timestamp dimensions, and at least one related feature (such as price).